jshint/jshint/CONTRIBUTING.md

 However, before sending a patch, please make sure that the following applies:

-* There is a corresponding issue.
-If there is no issue yet, create one before working on your patch.
-Patches that come out of nowhere usually end up in the end of our queue.
 * Your commit message links to that issue.
 * Your commit message is very descriptive ([example](https://github.com/jshint/jshint/commit/5751c5ed249b7a035758a3ae876cfa1a360fd144)).
 * Your patch doesn't have useless merge commits.